-Previous studies suggested that the onset of enhanced quadrupole collectivity is due to \textit{mp-mh} excitation over the $N=20$ shell gap for the ground state.
+Previous studies suggested that the onset of enhanced quadrupole collectivity is due to \textit{mp-mh} excitations over the $N=20$ shell gap for the ground state.
 Fig~\ref{Mg32 neutron occupancy} depicts the neutron occupancies obtained with the VS-IMSRG Hamiltonians decoupled to three valence spaces.
-It demonstrates that, as we gradually expand the valence spaces, more neutrons intend to excite from the \textit{sd} to the \textit{fp} shells.
+It demonstrates that, as we gradually expand the valence spaces, more neutrons are excited from the \textit{sd} to the \textit{fp} shell.
 Note that our VS-IMSRG+PGCM result within the $sdf_{7/2}p_{3/2}$ space shows that $\sim 1.5$ neutrons occupy the \textit{fp} shell, which is compatible with the previous $\pi$\textit{sd}+$\nu$\textit{sd}$f_{7/2}p_{3/2}$ shell VS-IMSRG calculation~\cite{PhysRevC.102.034320}.
 Within the full \textit{sdfp} space, more neutrons are promoted to the \textit{fp} shell.
 Inclusion of neutron $0f_{5/2}$ and $1p_{1/2}$ orbitals not only allows neutrons to excite and occupy these two orbitals, but also enhances the occupation of the $0f_{7/2}$ and $1p_{3/2}$ orbitals.
-It may imply that the IMSRG decoupling to larger valence space captures more dynamical correlations associated with high-energy multi-particle multi-hole (\textit{mp-mh}) excitations.
-Fig~\ref{Mg32 neutron occupancy}, combined with Fig~\ref{Mg32 level in different model spaces}, indicates the correlation between the onset of enhanced quadrupole collectivity and the cross-shell \textit{mp-mh} excitations, as well as the importance of larger valence spaces.
+It may imply that the PGCM calculation within a larger valence space captures more collective correlations associated with multi-particle multi-hole (\textit{mp-mh}) excitations.
+Fig.~\ref{Mg32 neutron occupancy}, combined with Fig.~\ref{Mg32 level in different model spaces}, indicates the correlation between the onset of enhanced quadrupole collectivity and the cross-shell \textit{mp-mh} excitations, as well as the importance of larger valence spaces.